Top 11 Traditional Brazilian Food

 Brazil, a land of breathtaking landscapes and vibrant culture, also boasts a culinary heritage as rich and diverse as its people.
 Brazilian cuisine is a compelling fusion of Portuguese, African, and indigenous influences.
 As you embark on your journey through this multifaceted country, don’t miss the opportunity to delight your taste buds with these 12 famous dishes that epitomize the essence of Brazilian gastronomy.

-What are traditional Brazilian foods?
+What are the most traditional Brazilian foods?

 Feijoada